storj/docs/Uplink-CLI.md

 And that's it!
 You now know how to perform basic operations on a Storj bucket, and you've been able to get `uplink` working.

-We also have a tutorial on [S3 integration](https://github.com/storj/docs/blob/master/S3-Gateway.md) which you could check out.
-Or, think this could be improved?
-Open a PR or file an issue.
+We also have a tutorial on [S3 integration](https://documentation.tardigrade.io/api-reference/s3-gateway).

 Now go and decentralize all the things!